kenote/kenote-cli/README.md

-  config                get or set your configuration. script|run            run npm scripts of project. serve|http [options]  simple http service. deploy                Deploy your service to the server.
+  config                get or set your configuration. script|run            run npm scripts of project. serve|http [options]  simple http service. deploy [options]      Deploy your service to the server.
 ```

 ## License